Capillaria hepatica: Pathogenesis and survival in host

-In humans C. hepatica causes Hepatic capillariasis, a serious liver disorder.
-The Nematode wanders through the host liver causing loss of liver cells and thereby loss of function.
+In humans Capillaria hepatica causes hepatic capillariasis, a serious liver disorder.
+The nematode wanders through the host liver causing loss of liver cells and thereby loss of function.
 However, as the adult C. hepatica begin to die in the liver tissue, their decomposition accelerates the immune response of the host.
-This response leads to chronic inflammation and Encapsulation of the dead worms in collagen fibers, and eventually to septal fibrosis (abnormal connective tissue growth) and cirrhosis of the liver.
-This leaves the eggs behind and they can become encased by Granulomatous tissue, with large sections of the Parenchyma becoming replaced by these egg masses.
-Capillaria hepatica can also cause Hepatomegaly.
-Infections of C. hepatica can present with several clinical symptoms including, abdominal pain in the liver area, weight loss, decreased appetite, fever and chills, hepatitis (liver inflammation), ascites (excess fluid in the peritoneal cavity) and hepatolithiasis (gallstones in the bile ducts).
+This response leads to chronic inflammation and encapsulation of the dead worms in collagen fibers, and eventually to septal fibrosis (abnormal connective tissue growth) and cirrhosis of the liver.
+The eggs that are left behind can become encased by granulomatous tissue, with large sections of the parenchyma replaced by these egg masses.
+C. hepatica can also cause hepatomegaly.
+Infections of C. hepatica can present with several clinical symptoms, including abdominal pain in the liver area, weight loss, decreased appetite, fever and chills, hepatitis (liver inflammation), ascites (excess fluid in the peritoneal cavity) and hepatolithiasis (gallstones in the bile ducts).

-This parasite can be fatal in humans, as transmission and survival of the parasite depend on death of the Definitive host in order for the eggs to reach soil and water to embryonate.
+This parasite can be fatal in humans, as transmission and survival of the parasite depend on death of the definitive host in order for the eggs to reach soil and water to embryonate.

 Diagnosis and treatment

-Diagnosis is made by finding eggs or adults of C. hepatica in liver tissue from biopsy or Necropsy samples.
+Diagnosis is made by finding eggs or adults of C. hepatica in liver tissue from biopsy or necropsy samples.
 The encapsulated eggs and adults may appear as white nodules which measure 2–3mm in diameter on the surface and interior of the liver at autopsy.
-Key identification features of this parasite are a striated shell and shallow polar prominences of the egg and a narrowing at anterior end and gradual swelling at posterior end of the adult worm.
+Key identification features of this parasite are a double-layered, striated shell and shallow polar prominences of the egg and a narrowing at anterior end and gradual swelling at posterior end of the adult worm.
 Identification of C. hepatica eggs in the stool does not result from infection of the human host, but from ingestion by that host of livers from infected animals, the eggs will then pass out harmlessly in the feces.
 Most cases have been determined after death because clinical symptoms resemble those of numerous liver disorders.

 Successful treatment of human cases with thiabendazole or albendazole (with or without corticosteroids) have been reported.
-Albendazole must be taken with food because a fatty meal will increase the Bioavailability of the drug.
+Albendazole must be taken with food because a fatty meal will increase the bioavailability of the drug.

-Two ways of preventing C. hepatica infections in humans would be to institute effective rodent control programs and preventing dogs and cats from eating rodents.
+Two ways of preventing C. hepatica infections in humans are to institute effective rodent control programs and to prevent dogs and cats from eating rodents.